 Missioners’ Personal Papers and Creative Works

-The Society’s and Congregation’s Creative Works Collections primarily contain materials created and/or gathered by their memberships.
+The Society’s, Congregation’s and Lay Missioners’ Creative Works Collections primarily contain materials created and/or gathered by their memberships.
 Organized by individual missioner, the collections include, among other things, art, articles, correspondence, diaries, ephemera, interviews, media, notebooks, poetry, and talks pertaining to their lives and mission work.

 The Congregation has one personal papers collection, that of its Foundress, Mother Mary Joseph Rogers.
 This collection contains documents created by Mother including her correspondence and writings, books and memorabilia owned by her, and records created by others addressing her family, education, and special events.